briqr/briqr.github.io/_pages/about.md

 Master thesis co-supervision
 ======
 I have few topics to offer in the area of weakly supervised semantic segmentation and human pose estimation.
-If you are interested and registered at the university of Bonn, feel free to get in touch.
+If you are a registered student at the university of Bonn, feel free to get in touch.